Family Apiaceae

 Queen Anne’s Lace has been in America for such a long time that many people think of it as a weedy native.
 It grows along roadsides, the edges of fields, and other disturbed places.
 The flower is white and lacy, often with one small dark red blossom in the center.

 Queen Anne’s Lace is a weed in all our planted prairies.
-It was kept under control when the fields were cultivated, but after we planted the prairies, and stopped spraying with herbicides, the seeds in the soil sprouted.
-This is the Narrows Prairie, five years after we planted it.
+It was kept under control when the fields were cultivated, but after we planted the prairies and stopped spraying with herbicides, the seeds in the soil sprouted.
+The main problem with having so much of it is that it makes the natives – especially ones with white flowers – harder to see.
+It doesn’t seem to inhibit the growth of natives.

 Western Prairie – four years after planting